 The UK’s water industry faces increasing challenges.
 The country has a growing population and a changing climate that is placing pressure on the industry at a time of unprecedented market reform and continuously rising customer expectations.
 The industry’s response to these challenges needs to be informed by the very best research that’s conducted with a global outlook.

 That’s where UKWIR comes in.
-UKWIR is responsible for facilitating the shaping of the UK water industry’s research agenda – developing the research programme, procuring and managing the research and disseminating the findings.
+UKWIR is responsible for facilitating the shaping of the UK water industry’s research agenda – developing the research program, procuring and managing the research and disseminating the findings.
 The organisation’s overall ambition is to help create a sustainable water industry for the future whilst meeting both social and economic objectives.

-Delivery of a successful research programme requires input not only from UKWIR’s members (i.e. the water companies of the UK and Ireland), but also Regulators and the organisations that collaborate with them – to define the industry’s needs, steer projects and then apply the outputs in order to secure the anticipated benefits.
+Delivery of a successful research program requires input not only from UKWIR’s members (i.e. the water companies of the UK and Ireland), but also Regulators and the organisations that collaborate with them – to define the industry’s needs, steer projects and then apply the outputs in order to secure the anticipated benefits.

 UKWIR has developed 12 Big Questions to tackle the key challenges faced by the industry, now and in the future.
 These were identified through extensive consultation and discussion with members and stakeholders.